 - 97% of consumers use the internet when researching local products/services.

 - 2. Use consistent citations on your web assets

 - 3. Geo-target your web pages around specific locations

-- 4. Build relationship with local businesses
+- 4. Build relationships with local businesses

 - 5. Optimize your Google My Business Page